andyholmes/gnome-shell-extension-mconnect/README.md

 [@Bajoja][Bajoja] and the [indicator-kdeconnect][kindicator] developers, for
 advice and code I frequently reference.

-This extension includes fallback icons from the [Numix][numix] project, and phone number icons from Google's [Material Design][material] project.
+This extension includes icons from the [Numix][numix] project and Google's [Material Design][material] project.

-A special mention goes to [@ptomato][ptomato] for the large amount of work and the [bright future][bright-future] he has contributed to GJS, as well as help on StackOverflow.
+A special mention goes to [@ptomato][ptomato] for the large amount of work and the [bright future][gjs-future] he has contributed to GJS, as well as help on StackOverflow.

 The screenshot of the extension features the [Vimix Dark Laptop][vimix] Gtk & Gnome Shell theme with the [Numix Circle][numix] icon theme.